Eenie Meanie (film)

-Eenie Meanie is a 2025 American heist comedy thriller film written and directed by Shawn Simmons, in his feature directorial debut.
+Eenie Meanie is a 2025 American action heist comedy thriller film written and directed by Shawn Simmons, in his feature directorial debut.
 Samara Weaving leads an ensemble cast that includes Karl Glusman, Jermaine Fowler, Marshawn Lynch, Steve Zahn, and Andy Garcia.
 It was released on Hulu on August 22, 2025.

 Plot

 In 2007 Cleveland, fourteen-year-old Edie Meaney is pulled over by police while driving her drunk parents home from buying drugs at a bar.
 To save them from prison, Edie's father urges her to speed away, but she crashes the car.
 Her mother is killed and her father is left a paraplegic, while Edie survives a series of abusive foster homes until she is rescued by John, a young petty criminal.
 Falling in love, Edie and John carry out numerous robberies for mob boss Nico, who nicknames her "Eenie Meanie".

 Fourteen years later, Edie has left her life as a getaway driver behind, and finally broken up with John.
 Working at a bank to put herself through community college, she is knocked unconscious during a robbery; taken to the hospital, she learns she is pregnant.
 Against her better judgement, Edie visits John, who is being interrogated by Nico's goons, and reluctantly uses her driving skills to save him.

 John reveals he has kidnapped Leo, a card counter in Nico's employ, who refused to help him with a scheme behind Nico's back.
 Edie demands that they make amends, but Leo is accidentally killed by a passing truck.
 Furious to be pulled back into John's poor decisions, Edie meets with Nico and his right-hand man George, who hold John accountable for the loss of Leo's earnings.
 In exchange for sparing John's life, Nico forces Edie to accept a job: stealing a car containing $3 million in cash, the prize for an upcoming poker tournament at a casino in Toledo.